paul-ollis/ACCUConf_Website/README.md

 # Licence

-This code is licenced using the GNU Publiv Licence version 3 (GPLv3).
+This code is licenced using the GNU Public Licence version 3 (GPLv3).